Get Ready For A V-Shaped Recovery In The Economy

 The market has now basically written off 2020, even though the S&P 500 should still manage about $138 per share in earnings.
 The market is now looking ahead to 2021 earnings.
 As of now, the estimate is around $170 per share.
 The estimate was originally at $196 per share for 2021 when we began the year.

-Here's what a chart of actual earnings and projected earnings look like at the current time.
-I see that same “V” shape in the chart above.
+Here's what a chart of actual earnings and projected earnings looks like at the current time.
+I see that same "V" shape in the chart above.

 I'm not alone in predicting a V-shaped recovery in the economy.
 I have some good company in Tim Cook, the CEO of Apple (AAPL), who also is predicting a V-shaped recovery after coronavirus.